 Where an individual suffers from infirmity of mind or body (the patient), application is made to the Royal Court by the person wishing to be appointed as the curateur (guardian) of the patient.
 Evidence of infirmity can be given orally or by affidavit.
 Up to five members of the patient's family are joined to form a family council who act as advisers.
 The guardian must look after the patient's property.
 No security is required.

 This website is a joint initiative of the Royal Court of Guernsey and the Law Officers of the Crown and reflects their commitment to improving the administration of justice.
 It contains a comprehensive collection and database of Guernsey's legal material.

 Professional qualifications.
 England and Wales, 1986; Bermuda, 2000

 Areas of practice.
 Trusts; trustee advisory; fiduciary regulation, private client.

-Advising with regard to fiduciary licences.
+- Advising with regard to obtaining fiduciary and investment licences.